Kaynguyen0203/TP-Code/README.md

 also, test sensibly. <br>
 in order of completion: <br>

-(these frames are frames after logging in.
-They just contain buttons that goto other stuff) <br>
 frameOfficeManager <br>
 frameCustomer <br>
 frameSystemAdmin <br>
 frameTravelAdvisor <br>
 frameCreateAccount (account creation)<br>
 frameLogin (login) <br>
 frameAirVia (generate empty blanks in database) <br>